olympum/olympum-draft/_posts/2015/2015-02-28-zwift-virtual-reality-cycling.md

 ![strava]({{ site.base_url }}/assets/zwift/strava.png)

-I am sure there is some excitement from the novely of the game.
+I am sure there is some excitement from the game's novelty.
 But overall, this was one of the most enjoyable indoor rides I have ever done and definitely worth the subscription whenever it comes out of beta.
 I am not sure though I am ready to fully give up the video